 Christian huffed out a laugh, though it was strained.
 ‘Yeah, this baby is up and running now.
 All I have to do is keep the power flowing.’

 ‘Never,’ he said, his tone serious, but I could feel his grin against my cheek as I let go my other arm, unclamped my legs, and dropped the twenty metres down to the street.
 I flexed my knees on impact, confident my Guide’s strength would protect me from injury.

 Once the dust had settled and the battle had been won, I’d been left with a partially severed spinal cord and only one arm.
-Like I said, it had been touch and go for a while, and I can’t say I haven’t been changed by the experience, but Kai had been proved right.
+Like I said, it had been touch and go for a while, and I can’t say I haven’t been changed by the experience.
+But Kai had been proved right.
 Tiwaz had improvised.
-As the injury was from silver, she couldn’t heal me in the way she normally did, so she found another way.
+As the injury was from silver, she couldn’t heal me in the way she normally did, so the fierce battle-maiden inside of me found another way.

-Where my arm had once been, now I had what I called my goddess arm.
-It was pure goddess without the human coating.
-If I wasn’t wearing a glove I looked a right sight, but I was alive with two functioning arms, so I wasn’t complaining.
+Where my arm had once been, I now had what I called my goddess arm.
+It was pure goddess without the human coating, skinless and shining.
+If I wasn’t wearing a long glove, I looked a right sight, but I was alive with two functioning arms, so I wasn’t complaining.

-This side of the city was dark, apart from the occasional flash of light from the barrel of a gun taking pot shots at my Tribe from the roof of a skyscraper.
+As I closed in I realised this whole side of the city was dark, apart from those car fires and the occasional flash of light from the barrel of a gun taking pot shots at my Tribe from the roof of a nearby skyscraper.
 And then there was the light of Zack’s shield, which glowed rainbow colours as it shielded a small group of huddled civilians.
 As I watched, Zack ripped a lump off his shield and hurled it at the sniper overhead.
 The sniper took cover, and it smashed into the side of the skyscraper, sending chunks of concrete tumbling below.

 ‘So what do you need me for?’
 I asked, grinning, knowing it would piss Zack off.
 He was fun to bug.